malise5/job-company-Api/README.md

 ```bash
 mvn test
 ```
-Tests cover basic functionality for all primary API operations, including validation and edge cases.
+The tests cover API functionality, validation, and error handling.

 ## Contributing

 We welcome contributions!
-To contribute:
+Here’s how to get started:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
+3. Commit your changes (`git commit -m 'Add feature'`).
 4. Push to your branch (`git push origin feature/your-feature`).
 5. Submit a Pull Request.